KML-Fig09/Spotify-Song-Predictor/README.txt

 # Song Popularity Prediction

-This project aims to predict the popularity of songs using machine learning techniques.
+### This project aims to predict the popularity of songs using machine learning techniques.
 The notebook included in this repository is designed to be run in Google Colaboratory (Colab), which provides a convenient and accessible environment for machine learning experiments.

+This was my first ever attempt at training a ML model for predictive data analysis.
+I have learned and grown a lot since this, and I am working on a little rewrite to clean the code up a bit.
+However, I wanted to include this on my github to show how far I've come in the 6 months since I made this, when I eventually upload my final MSc project, along with a rewrite of this. ###

 ## Project Overview